steveafrost/node-js-managing-callbacks-g-416/README.md

 So that is what we will focus on in this lesson: what are these problems with callbacks that lead to callback hell, and how can we deal with them.
 By the end of the lesson, you will be able to:

-1. Explain Callback Hell.
+1. Explain what Callback Hell is.
+2. Discuss strategies for avoiding Callback Hell
-2. Avoid Callback Hell by using the Async library.
+3. Avoid Callback Hell by using the Async library.

 ## Callback Hell

 So what is this infamous Callback Hell?
 In fact, callback hell can be a difficult thing to describe despite the fact that when you encounter it you definitely know that it's, well, hellish.
 Nonetheless, let's get to the bottom of this phenomenon.

 Generally speaking, callback hell is something that we tend to encounter when dealing with more complex execution flows that involve multiple, interrelated, asynchronous processes.
-In order to how this situation can arise, let's return to our original peanut butter sandwich program from the first lesson.
+In order to see how this situation can arise, let's return to our original peanut butter sandwich program from the first lesson.

 In that program, our algorithm gathered ingredients through two asynchronous processes: grocery shopping and bread baking.
 Really, though, these two processes were interrelated because how can we bake bread if we don't have the ingredients needed to make bread?
 Let's rethink our program taking that into account.
 Now that we know about callbacks, we can express that interrelatedness with some pseudocode:

 ```
 function makePBAndJ() {
-  prepareWorkSpace();
+  prepareWorkSpace(function(workspace) {
     var shoppingList = {'jam', 'peanut butter', 'flour', 'yeast', 'salt'};
     doShopping(shoppingList, function(ingredients) {
       bakeBread(ingredients, function() {
         var coolingTime = 1000 * 60 * 60 * 2;
         setTimeout(function() {
           prepareTheSandwich(ingredients, function() {
             console.log("Boom!
 Peanut Butter and Jelly Sandwich.")
           });
         }, coolingTime);
+      });
     });
   });
 }